pujaKumari471/AdColony-AdobeAIR-SDK/README.md

-AdColony Native Extension for Adobe AIR for iOS and Android
+AdColony AIR Native Extension for iOS and Android
 =====================

 Our first release is coming soon.